deepakg/spotify_collage_maker/README.md

 Some things to consider:

-- If multiple tracks from the same album appear in the playlist, it'll only use it once in the collage.
+- If multiple tracks from the same album appear in a playlist, the album's cover will be used only once in the collage.

-- The preview uses 100px versions of the album art but the download button would generate the collage again using the higher-res 300px versions.
+- The preview uses 100px version of the album art but the download button generates the collage again using the higher resolution 300px version.

-- While large playlists (100+ tracks) are supported, I've noticed that Safari (v15.1 running on macOS Monterey) really struggles with the 300px version.
+- While large playlists (100+ tracks) are supported, I've noticed that Safari (v15.1 running on macOS Monterey) really struggles with generating the 300px version.
 The Download button just fails and you get an invalid 3 KB PNG file.
 Chrome and Firefox don't have the same problem.

-    - That said, the largest playlist I tried this with had 825 tracks across 757 unique albums and even Chrome and Firefox struggled a little there.
+    - That said, the largest playlist I tried this with had 825 tracks across 757 albums and even Chrome and Firefox struggled a little there.
 The download button worked in Chrome but not in Firefox which simply downloaded a  0 KB PNG file.

     - Playlists with 100 tracks or so seems to be the sweet spot here.